aws-samples/amazon-ecs-java-microservices/3_ECS_Java_Spring_PetClinic_CICD/readme.md

 ![codepipeline-approval](images/codepipeline-approval.png)

 Once you have approved all 5 CodePipelines, 5 more CloudFormation stacks will be created for the ECS Services.
+You can access the endpoints (/pet/, /owner/ etc) of the microservices using the DNS name of the ALB (Locate the DNS name of the ALB in the **Output** tab of the ALB CloudFormation Stack)

 ![ecs-services](images/ecs-services.png)

 ### Store secret securely in EC2 Parameter Store
 We had encrypted the database password in EC2 Parameter Store, only the ECS Tasks with their Task IAM role can decrypt the password.
 The database password does not show up as *Environment Variables* in the ECS Console.
+(Navigate to *ECS Console* -> Select *petclinic-cicd-EcsCluster* Cluster -> *Tasks* Tab ->Click on any Task and expand on the *Containers* section).
 Instead, only the key (/DeploymentConfig/Prod/DBPassword) to the password in Parameter Store is shown (see diagram below).

-(Navigate to *ECS Console* -> Select *petclinic-cicd-EcsCluster* Cluster -> *Tasks* Tab ->Click on any Task and expand on the *Containers* section)
 ![ECS Task Env](images/ecs-task.png)

 #### Central logging for PetClinic microservices